Erin’s Recipe Rundown

 Game day isn’t complete without jalapeno poppers!
 They hit all the right flavor and texture notes, making them an irresistible, crowd-pleasing appetizer.

-This is the perfect party appetizer for the Super Bowl, other sports parties, New Year’s Eve, birthday parties, and more.
+This is the perfect snack for the Super Bowl, other sports parties, New Year’s Eve, birthday parties, and more.
 It’s an easy recipe that’s sure to become a family favorite!

 Ingredients You’ll Need